 NATIONAL CERTIFICATE: FILM & TV PRODUCTION (CE FA 100)

 Film Terminology (CE FA 101)

-Term 1 DSLR Cinematography (CE FA 102)
+DSLR Cinematography (CE FA 102)

-Film Editing (CE FA 103)
+Semester 1 Film Editing (CE FA 103)

-Term 2 Audio for Film (CE FA 104)
+Audio for Film (CE FA 104)

 Screenwriting (CE FA 105)

 Pre Production and Visualisation (CE FA 106)

-Term 3 Production Design (CE FA 107)
+Semester 2 Production Design (CE FA 107)

 Film Production(CE FA 108)

-Term 4 Film Production (CE FA 108)

 The purpose of the qualification is to ensure specialist competence in all the disciplines related to film and television production, including camera, lighting, vision control, vision mixing, editing, recording, sound and captioning competence, with the elective component allowing for this specialisation.
-Although qualifying students are not able to make creative choices, they are capable of working under direction, and to specification, making suggestions to those with creative decision making powers.
+Qualifying students are capable of working under direction, and to specification.
 The qualification addresses competence for studio and outside broadcasts and film and television production, and single and multi-camera productions.
 There is a need for qualified students who can work independently according to a given brief, which they often contribute to, without hands-on operational supervision.